AliyasAhmed/Next-Js/CreatingApi.md

 ```js
 let data = await request.json()
 ```
-- This reads the incoming data sent by the client (the `data` object from the `handleclick` function) and converts it from a JSON string into a JavaScript object.
-The `request.json()` function takes time, so `await` ensures the code waits for the data to be fully received before moving on.
+- This will read data from the client side which we already defined in object form `{name:"aliyas", role:"coder"}`

 ---